Frequently Asked Questions

 What is JamWide?

-JamWide is a NINJAM client that runs as an audio plugin (CLAP, VST3, AU) in your DAW.
-It lets you join online jam sessions with musicians around the world without leaving your music production environment.
+JamWide is a NINJAM client built with JUCE that runs as an audio plugin (VST3, AU, CLAP) in your DAW or as a standalone application.
+It lets you join online jam sessions with musicians around the world.

 What is NINJAM?